godofsleepy/godofsleepy/README.md

 <h3 align="center">A passionate developer 👨🏻‍💻</h3>

 My name is Rifat Khadafy and you can call me Rifat.
 I am a Mobile Developer and also in love with money, Now I am focusing on developing Mobile applications (both ios and android) using Flutter and creating application designs using Figma or XD.
-You can see some of my works on dribbble,github or u can check my website https://portofolio-rifat.web.app/
+You can see some of my works on dribbble,github

 <h3 align="left">Connect with me:</h3>
 <p align="left">